 Developing Practical Resources for Training and Educating.
-USIP, with partners, is developing a series of action guides focused on religion and conflict analysis, mediation, and reconciliation.
-USIP's "Introduction to Religion and Peacebuilding" online microcourse offers an overview of the religious peacebuilding field; exploring the role religion plays in driving both peace and conflict and how best to engage the religious sector in peacebuilding activities.
+USIP, with partners, is developing a series of action guides focused on religion and conflict analysis, mediation, reconciliation, and gender-inclusive religious peacebuilding.
+USIP's "Introduction to Religion and Peacebuilding" online micro-course offers an overview of the religious peacebuilding field; exploring the role religion plays in driving both peace and conflict and how best to engage the religious sector in peacebuilding activities.